my personal journey

 i share my personal journey hoping to inspire others. below you’ll find some pivotal moments of my (working) life.

 when i was 4 years old, the dutch santa claus visited my kindergarten. he brought a present for every child: a doll for the girls and a toy truck for the boys. but i also wanted a toy truck! apparently i made a big fuss about it (my mother loves to tell this story). this may well be my first documented ‘rebellion’ against the system

 against all odds

-when i was growing up, i wanted to go to the highest level of high school, but nobody believed i could do it. i wanted to achieve a MsC in mathematics, but nobody thought i was capable. i showed them differently. people always told me ‘to take it easy’. no, i knew i could do it. so this experience learned me to have trust in myself and start following my own path.
+when i was growing up, i wanted to go to the highest level of high school. but nobody believed i could do it. i wanted to achieve a MsC in mathematics, but nobody thought i was capable. i showed them differently. people always told me ‘to take it easy’. no! i knew i could do it. this experience learned me to have trust in myself and it is okey to follow my own path.

 my first leadership role

 in my early 30s, i got my first role as a leader with a responsibility for a team of 250 KLM engineers and mechanics. this was drinking from a firehose! without any leadership experience and a manager that repeatedly crossed ethical boundaries, i seriously doubted myself. i had to make some really tough choices, but i learned to rely on my moral compass.

 we designed a totally new laundry process with a team of people from over ten different departments and a very sustainable and innovative supplier. we signed a 10-year contract with the supplier, which was never done before within KLM! we showed that saving costs, reducing CO2 emissions, and contributing to society, are not polarities and can go very well together. it is a matter of being creative and innovative, building a multidisciplinary team, having the guts to stand for what you believe in, and just keeping going.